Geography of Wales: Physical geography

 Wales is located on the western side of central southern Great Britain.
 To the north and west is the Irish Sea, and to the south is the Bristol Channel.
 The English counties of Cheshire, Shropshire, Herefordshire and Gloucestershire lie to the east.
 Much of the border with England roughly follows the line of the ancient earthwork known as Offa's Dyke.
 The large island of Anglesey lies off the northwest coast, separated from mainland Wales by the Menai Strait, and there are a number of smaller islands.

 Most of Wales is mountainous.
 Snowdonia (Eryri) in the northwest has the highest mountains, with Snowdon (Yr Wyddfa) at 1085 m being the highest peak.
 To the south of the main range lie the Arenig Group, Cadair Idris and the Berwyn Mountains.
 In the northeast of Wales, between the Clwyd Valley and the Dee Estuary, lies the Clwydian Range.
 The 14 (or possibly 15) peaks over 3000 ft, all in Snowdonia, are known collectively as the Welsh 3000s.

 The Cambrian Mountains run from northeast to southwest and occupy most of the central part of the country.
 These are more rounded and undulating, clad in moorland and rough, tussocky grassland.
 In the south of the country are the Brecon Beacons in central Powys, the Black Mountains (Y Mynyddoedd Duon) spread across parts of Powys and Monmouthshire in southeast Wales and, confusingly, Black Mountain (Y Mynydd Du), which lies further west on the border between Carmarthenshire and Powys.

 The Welsh lowland zone consists of the north coastal plain, the island of Anglesey, part of the Llŷn Peninsula, a narrow strip of coast along Cardigan Bay, much of Pembrokeshire and southern Carmarthenshire, the Gower Peninsula and the Vale of Glamorgan.
 The main rivers are the River Dee, part of which forms the boundary between Wales and England, the River Clwyd and the River Conwy, which all flow northwards into Liverpool Bay and the Irish Sea.
 Further round the coast, the Rivers Mawddach, Dovey, Rheidol, Ystwyth and Teifi flow westwards into Cardigan Bay, and the rivers Towy, Taff, Usk and Wye flow southwards into the Bristol Channel.
 Parts of the River Severn form the boundary between Wales and England.

 The length of the coast of mainland Wales is about 1370 mi, and adding to this the coasts of the Isle of Anglesey and Holy Island, the total is about 1680 mi.
-Cardigan Bay is the largest bay in the country and Bala Lake (Llyn Tegid) the largest lake at 1.8 mi2.
+Cardigan Bay is the largest bay in the country and Llyn Tegid (Bala Lake) the largest lake at 1.8 mi2.
 Other large lakes include Llyn Trawsfynydd at 1.8 mi2, Lake Vyrnwy at 1.7 mi2, Llyn Brenig at 1.4 mi2, Llyn Celyn at 1.2 mi2 and Llyn Alaw at 1.2 mi2.
 Bala Lake lies in a glacial valley blocked by a terminal moraine, but the other lakes are reservoirs created by impounding rivers, to provide drinking water, hydroelectric schemes or flood defences, and many are also used recreationally.